Darian-Lee-YTKA/RNN-Russian-Translator/README.md

 ## About App:
 Using my downloaded trained model and tokenizers, I made a [python program](pythonAPI_to_swift.py) on my local computer for accepting user input and generating a translation.
 The program then uses fast API to connect to an [iOS app in Swift](SwiftCode/translationVC.swift) , allowing the user to enter text and the translating that text using my model when the user presses translate.
 ## Evaluation:
 The BLEU score for my model using maximum 2 n-grams was 0.596.
 Upon visual inspection of the translation of the test set, most appear to be valid translations, however, some contain major mistakes.
-Use with novel sentences outside of the training and testing data has mixed results.
+Use with novel sentences outside of the training and testing data yields mixed results.